 The mere use of cryptocurrencies and tokens as a substitute for money or a medium of exchange (such as foreign currency) is not regulated in Germany.
 However, when other financial activities like the deposit, investment, and commercial trading of crypto are involved, licensing requirements may come into play to avoid problems such as money laundering.
 German laws on banking, bank secrecy act, anti-money laundering, and investment activities will thus apply to these types of crypto transactions.

 India’s legal view on crypto was seemingly liberalized in 2020 when the Indian Supreme Court India reversed a 2018 circular from the Reserve Bank of India which banned financial institutions from dealing with, facilitating, or transacting with crypto.

-In 2018, the UK government assembled a Cryptoassets Task Force composed of representatives from the UK Treasury, the Financial Conduct Authority and the Bank of England.
+In 2018, the UK government assembled a Cryptoassets Task Force composed of representatives from the UK Treasury, the Financial Conduct Authority, and the Bank of England.
 In its final report, the Crypto Task Force recognized crypto’s “potential to deliver significant benefits in financial services and other sectors in the future” and stated that it “will continue to support its development” in the future.

-US laws and regulations on crypto are also not clear-cut.
+US laws, cryptocurrency regulations, and regulatory framework are also unclear under the Biden administration.
 But they appear to lean towards more stringent regulations.
-The SEC, for example, has stated that coins or tokens offered and/or sold in Initial Coin Offerings (ICOs) may be deemed as “securities” and be regulated as such.
+The SEC, for example, has stated that coins or tokens offered and/or sold in Initial Coin Offerings (ICOs) may be deemed as “securities” (digital tokens or security token offerings) and be regulated as such.